BryanSchuetz/dai/_projects/thailand-sapan.md

 end: 2015
 client: U.S. Agency for International Development
 solutions:
-- Fragile States
-- Countering Extremism
-- Peace-Building and Political Transition
+- Peace and Stability
-- Stabilization
+- Governance
 - Education
-- Governance
 regions:
 - Asia and the Pacific
 country: